-You are currently viewing Data center trends for 2025: Vertiv predicts industry focus on ai support, regulation, and sustainability
+You are currently viewing Data center trends for 2025: Vertiv predicts industry focus on AI support, regulation, and sustainability

-Data center trends for 2025: Vertiv predicts industry focus on ai support, regulation, and sustainability
+Data center trends for 2025: Vertiv predicts industry focus on AI support, regulation, and sustainability

 Innovation in AI-powered infrastructure, energy management, and cooling strategies to take center stage in the new year.